 Mexico’s Yucatan Peninsula – Overview

 The Yucatan Peninsula is made up of three Mexican states: Yucatan, Campeche and Quintana Roo.
 These states sit on a peninsula located in the southeast of Mexico between the Caribbean Sea and the Gulf of Mexico.
 For those who don’t know, a peninsula is a bit of land that juts out into the sea/ocean.
 Peninsulas tend to have a lot of ocean-front coastline, often featuring a many beaches.
-This is a large part of what has made Yucatan Peninsula so popular as a vacation spot.
+This is a large part of what has made the peninsula so popular as a vacation spot.

-As you will see on the map below, the Yucatan Peninsula covers a vast area, neighbouring the country of Belize to the south.
+As you will see on the map below, the peninsula covers a vast area, neighbouring the country of Belize to the south.
 Most visitors tend to stay in the area just south of Cancun known as Riviera Maya, where you’ll find most of the region’s All-Inclusive resorts.
 There is an additional tourist area even further south known as Costa Maya.
 (More details below).

 Here’s my more detailed guide to Yucatan State.